Energinet-DataHub/green-energy-hub/docs/non-functional-requirements.md

 Non-functional requirements are “Expected Product Properties and User Expectations”

-This means that these are not requirements that can be implemented as a feature – but expectations that can be fulfilled when implementing features.
+This means that these are not functional requirements that can be implemented as a feature – but expectations that are to be fulfilled when implementing features.

 This is not a full list but can inspire to consider.